Karrinyup Shopping Centre: 1996 redevelopment

 At the same time, major anchor tenant Myer undertook significant refurbishments to their store, including interior improvements and the addition of an in-store cafe.

-The first stage of renovations were completed in November 1996, with the opening of the western end of the Boulevard and the south-west parking deck.
+The first stage of renovations was completed in November 1996, with the opening of the western end of the Boulevard and the south-west parking deck.
 Construction of the second stage was expected to commence in February 1997.
 Based on plans at the time, on completion of the redevelopment, Karrinyup would be the third largest shopping centre in Perth, behind the Galleria and Whitford City.
 By this point, 25% of available retail space in the redeveloped areas was already leased.

 Renovations to the centre were completed in June 1998, with the official opening taking place on 29 September 1998.
 At the time of its official opening, the centre was running at 92% occupancy, with maximum average rent in 1998 of A$1013 per 1 m2.
 By November 1998, the occupancy rate for the centre was up to 98%.
 Occupancy rates had reached 100% by March 1999, and in the prior three months the centre recorded a 34% increase in moving annual turnover, increasing to A$222 million in 1999.

 Despite the construction of additional parking to the centre during the redevelopment, pressure on the centre's car parks still remained.
 As a consequence, the centre entered into successful discussions with nearby Karrinyup Primary School to obtain use of its ovals from 17 to 31 December, as overflow parking.
 As part of the deal, the centre would supply security guards and lighting, as well as a payment of A$1,500 (1998) to the school along with additional costs for any damage or repair works required.
 The use of the oval was not warmly received by parents of the school, but in speaking for the Education Minister Colin Barnett, the Legislative Council leader Norman Moore noted that the parents of the school were not consulted about the arrangement, and that it was well within the power and authority of the school principal to enter into such arrangements without the need for consultation with parents.